Catharine Merrill: Early life and education

 Merrill was born on January 24, 1824, in Corydon, Indiana, to Samuel and Lydia Jane (Anderson) Merrill.
 Her father, a native of Vermont who attended Dartmouth College, was an early leading citizen of Indiana.
-He moved to Vevay, Switzerland County, Indiana, in 1816, and served in the Indiana General Assembly (1819–22) and as Indiana's first state treasurer (1822–34).
+He moved to Vevay, Indiana, in 1816, and served in the Indiana General Assembly (1819–1822) and as Indiana's first state treasurer (1822–1834).
 Samuel was responsible for moving the state treasury to the new state capital at Indianapolis in 1824; his young family, which included nine-month-old Catharine, joined him on the journey.

 Catharine, nicknamed Kate, was the third of ten children.
 Merrill's mother died in 1847 and an older sister died two years later.
 Merrill's father married Elizabeth Young of Madison, Indiana, in 1849; he died in 1855.
 During this period, Catharine helped care for her younger siblings.
 Other members of the extended family also lived with the Merrills from time-to-time.

 Catharine joined the First Presbyterian Church in Indianapolis on May 18, 1838, at the age of fourteen, and was among the fifteen members who withdrew on November 19, 1838, to organize the city's Second Presbyterian Church.
 Merrill later became a founding member of Indianapolis's Fourth Presbyterian Church.

 Merrill's education was more extensive than was typical for women and girls of her era.
 Her father established a school at the family home in Indianapolis, where she was among his early students.
 She also attended the Indianapolis Female Institute, which opened on June 14, 1837.
 From 1859 to 1861 Catharine and a younger sister, Mina, took an extended trip to Europe, where Catharine studied literature in Germany.
 Shortly after the outbreak of the American Civil War, the two women returned to the United States.